De Minimis Benefits in the Philippines: Implementing Rules

 Is it included in the basic salary?

-No, de minimis benefits are not included in the basic salary of an employee.
+No, de minimis benefits are not included in an employee’s basic salary.
 They are separate from the employee’s regular salary and are given as additional perks or allowances.

 What is the de minimis limit in the Philippines?

-The de minimis limit in the Philippines is currently set at PHP 90,000 per year.
+The de minimis and other bonuses limit in the Philippines is currently set at PHP 90,000 per year.
 This means that if the total value of the de minimis benefits received by an employee within a year does not exceed PHP 90,000, they will not be subject to income tax.

 What is the new de minimis benefits rule under the TRAIN Law?